 - Hands-on Training on PROQA – Emergency Dispatch Technology

 Looking forward to a career in Emergency Telecommunications in Canada?
-Contact our admissions desk now and be job-ready in 10 weeks with our certificate course in Emergency Telecommunications which is designed under the International Academies of Emergency Dispatch (IAED) guidelines, this certificate will train students in advanced protocols for emergency call-taking.
+Check out our Emergency Telecommunication Program at BizTech College and be job-ready in just 10 weeks, our certificate is designed under the International Academies of Emergency Dispatch (IAED) guidelines, this certificate will train students in advanced protocols for emergency call-taking.